 - Assess and develop an approach to marine phytoplankton sampling and analysis for a variety of needs. - Identify and compare the available sampling and analytical techniques, assess their efficiency and comparability.
-This will enable the selection of suitable methods for use in the NRA Anglian Region for the production of robust data using standard, tested methods. - Develop suitable quality control procedures for all aspects so that the data will be checked giving increased confidence in the findings of the surveys.
+This will enable the selection of suitable methods for use in the Environment Agency Anglian Region for the production of robust data using standard, tested methods. - Develop suitable quality control procedures for all aspects so that the data will be checked giving increased confidence in the findings of the surveys.

-The methodology was to include discussions with key NRA staff and review of the available literature.
-NRA staff and others contacted are listed in Appendix I.
+The methodology was to include discussions with key Agency staff and a review of the available literature.
+Staff and others contacted are listed in Appendix I.